matthewnw/laravel-metrics/README.md

 Create easy to use metrics and charts based on your Laravel Eloquent models using simple methods such as count, sum, average etc.

-TODO: Add artisan commands for generating new metrics
+TODO: Add section for artisan commands for generating new metrics

 TODO: Add documentation for creating metrics and available methods